 How many ice cream scoops are designed by aerospace engineers?
 This one was!
 Made without any weak points or moving parts, and with a swooping ergonomic handle, this is simply the best-engineered scoop you’ll find.
 It also looks elegant and, well, high end.
 Perfect for people who take their ice cream seriously.
 The magic in this scoop is that instead of requiring you to use your wrist to push, pull, poke, and pry the ice cream out of the container, this is designed so that you use your arm and shoulder muscles.
 It’s just as much work, but since you’re using stronger muscles, it requires less effort.

-While this is certainly an expensive scoop, it is nearly indestructible, so you’ll never need to buy another cheap scoop again.
+While this is certainly an expensive scoop, many reviewers say it's worth the price: it is nearly indestructible, so you’ll never need to buy another cheap scoop again.

 This set of three scoops gives you three different sizes, so you’ll always have the size you need, whether you’re cooking or serving.
 The largest scoop is 3 tablespoons for serving ice cream or dishing batter for cupcakes and muffins.
 The medium scoop is 1 1/2 tablespoons, which would make adorable little scoops for kids or for serving sample sizes of multiple flavors.
 You’ll also reach for it for batter for mini cupcakes and muffins and for portioning cookie dough.
 At just 2 teaspoons, the smallest scoop might not be used often for ice cream, but you could use it for portioning sauces for your ice cream, or for making melon balls, scooping cookie dough, or portioning truffles.